peterlukeryan/clue_570/README.md

 Currently, there are no heuristics in the responses to accusations (the first matching card is discarded)-- although this is a potential area to explore.

 ### RL Agent
-Run `EpsilonDeltaAgent.py` to train the mode Completion message: *Training complete.
+* Run `EpsilonDeltaAgent.py` to train the mode
+* Upon completion the following message should print: *Training complete.
 Model saved as trained_model.pkl.*

 Run `EpsilonDeltaAgent.py` to play with agent (One RL Agent, Five regular bots)